Young Folks

 "Young Folks" is the first single from Swedish band Peter Bjorn and John's third album, Writer's Block (2006).
-The single features Victoria Bergsman (formerly of The Concretes and of the project Taken by Trees) as a guest vocalist.
+The single features Victoria Bergsman (Taken by Trees, ex-Concretes) as a guest vocalist.
 The song received generally positive reviews from critics and performed well in the record charts, reaching the top 40 in Canada, the Czech Republic, Finland, Germany, Hungary, Ireland, and the United Kingdom.

 A music video, directed by Ted Malmros (Shout Out Louds) with animation by Graham Samuels, made for the song features animated versions of Peter and Bergsman performing the song in various locations.

 Background

-By the time Peter Bjorn and John began working on their third album Writer’s Block, the band had reached a crossroads.
+By the time Peter Bjorn and John began working on their third album Writer's Block, the band had reached a crossroads.
 Their previous album Falling Out had failed to meet their expectations, leading them to consider disbanding.
-“We talked about actually splitting up during that period,” drummer John Eriksson recalled in a 2016 interview with Song Exploder.
-“We said, ‘Okay, let's make one more record.
-But if no one wants to release this on a proper label, then whatever.’”
+"We talked about actually splitting up during that period," drummer John Eriksson recalled in a 2016 interview with Song Exploder.
+"We said, 'Okay, let's make one more record.
+But if no one wants to release this on a proper label, then whatever.'"
 The new album was recorded on a low budget in bassist Björn Yttling’s modest studio space in Högalid, Stockholm.

-The foundation for "Young Folks" came from a piano melody Yttling initially imagined as a jazz piece: “I had the idea for the tune on the piano and at first thought it was going to be a jazz song, because it sounded like a Duke Ellington track.
+The foundation for "Young Folks" came from a piano melody Yttling initially imagined as a jazz piece: "I had the idea for the tune on the piano and at first thought it was going to be a jazz song, because it sounded like a Duke Ellington track.
 Then I played it on a guitar and it sounded more like a pop song.
 I whistled a placeholder for the melody just so we could remember it, intending to replace it with an instrument later, maybe an organ or something.
-Then we put the whistle through a tape delay machine… Then it was like: ‘Oh, it sounds good, let’s keep it.’".
+Then we put the whistle through a tape delay machine… Then it was like: 'Oh, it sounds good, let's keep it.'".

-The now-iconic whistling was performed by Yttling on the recording, though it would later be taken over live by frontman Peter Morén, who admitted, “After touring I got to be really good at whistling, but at the beginning I was terrible.
-Especially if I had a slight cold or a hangover… People were like, ‘This band sucks – they can’t whistle.’”
+The now-iconic whistling was performed by Yttling on the recording, though it would later be taken over live by frontman Peter Morén, who admitted, "After touring I got to be really good at whistling, but at the beginning I was terrible.
+Especially if I had a slight cold or a hangover...
+People were like, 'This band sucks – they can't whistle.'"